renehahn/TTWokWiProject/docs/info.md

 ### Hardcoded Program

-The ROM contains a cell copy loop that demonstrates loop control, arithmetic, and pointer movement:
+The ROM contains a nested loop that demonstrates loop control, arithmetic, and pointer movement (16 instructions):

 ```
 Address | Instruction | Description